-There is a vast and growing literature that concerns itself with the Camino de Santiago specifically and with pilgrimage generally.
-Certainly prominent in the early history of the Camino are the Codex Calixtinus and the Historia Compostelana.
-The Codex dates from around 1140 and is widely considered to be the world's first 'tourist' guidebook.
-(We list on this page a number of more up-to-date guidebooks.)
+There is a large and continually growing body of literature about the Camino de Santiago specifically and with pilgrimage generally.
+Certainly prominent in the early history of the Camino are the "Codex Calixtinus" and the "Historia Compostelana."
+The Codex dates from around 1140 and is widely considered to be the world's first "tourist" guidebook.
+(We also provide a list of more up-to-date guidebooks.)

-Sometimes a particular book can be difficult to categorize; if you don't immediately find the title you're looking for, please check the other categories of use your browser's Find or Search facility.
-Some of the entries concern pilgrimages other than the Camino de Santiago and some have as their subject pilgrimage in general.
+Sometimes a particular book can be difficult to categorize; if you don't immediately find the title you're looking for, please check the other categories of use your browser's Find or Search fuction.